-This "bee" drone is a robotic flower pollinator
+This 'bee' drone is a robotic flower pollinator

 Industrial design major Anna Haldewang first developed the idea for Plan Bee in a product design class, after a professor challenged her to create a self-sustainable object that stimulates the growth of plants.

-"You need sun, water, soil and cross-pollination for that to happen," said Haldewang, 24, a senior at Savannah College of Art and Design in Savannah, Georgia.
+"You need sun, water, soil and cross-pollination for that to happen," said Haldewang, 24, a senior at Savannah College of Art and Design in Georgia.

 Pollination made her think about bees, and in researching, Haldewang was struck by honeybees' struggles: "I had no idea about the danger to honeybee colonies and that bees were disappearing," she said.
 It prompted her to create an educational product that both addressed her class assignment and would help to spread awareness about a bee's role in the food system.